janorga/tablefy/README.md

 - Truncates data when necessary with "..." to fit the screen
 - Formats the result with borders and colors using lipgloss
 - Gives priority to the last column (typically COMMAND in ps output)

+### Column Zoom
+- Navigate with arrow keys or h/l to highlight a column
+- Press **s** to toggle selection (selected columns are highlighted in purple)
+- You can select one or multiple columns
+- Press **Enter** or **Space** to zoom into the selected columns
+- The zoomed view creates a new table with only the selected columns
+- This new table applies all the same formatting rules (width calculation, truncation, etc.)
+- Press **q** to exit zoom and return to the normal view

 ## Example output